B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ## 7. Systems and Data: Fast Orders vs Exact Account Requirements

-That means strong performance depends on clean connections between storefronts, marketplaces, WMS, shipping systems, and returns tools.
+DTC systems usually prioritize speed, order sync, and customer-facing tracking.
+Strong performance depends on clean connections between storefronts, marketplaces, the WMS, shipping systems, and returns tools.
 If you want the deeper operator view of that, our guide to [multi-channel fulfillment](/resources/multichannel-fulfillment) covers how one shared inventory and order reality should work.

-B2B systems need different discipline.
+B2B systems need a different kind of discipline.
+They often require:

 - account-specific routing rules,